anthemion-org/ogle-web/README.md

 Other times, functions are named only with nouns.
 When this is done, the noun is what the function _returns_.

-Factory functions often have roots that begin with `From`; the noun is implicit, since these static functions can be invoked only after specifying the class:
+Factory functions often have roots that begin with `From`; the noun is implicit, since these functions can be invoked only after specifying the containing class or module:

 ```
 const oBoard = Board.uFromParse(oParseBoard);
 ```

-Longer words are abbreviated within identifiers, file and folder names, _et cetera_.
-A word that is abbreviated once is abbreviated the _same way_ throughout the project.
+Long names produce long expressions that are hard to read (especially when wrapped) so longer words are abbreviated within identifiers, file and folder names, _et cetera_.
+A word that is abbreviated once is abbreviated everywhere (outside of comments) and always the _same way_ throughout the project.

 ### Function parameter checks